claimvantage/sfdx-jenkins-shared-library/README.md

   Reference a simple bean object (or an array of those objects) that holds the values needed to extract, process, and commit the help.
   When left out, no help processing is done.

+* _keepOrg_

+  When set to true, the scratch orgs are not deleted and instead login credentials are output via an **echo**in the stage.
+  This allows the orgs to be examined after the build to e.g. reproduce test failures manually.
+  The scratch orgs can then be manually deleted via the "Active Scratch Orgs" tab of the Dev Hub, or just left to expire.

+* _keepWs_

+  When set to true, the workspace is not deleted.
+This allows data such as raw test test result XML files to be examined after the build.

 * _package_ (or _packages_)